MicrosoftDocs/Viva/Viva/insights/setup/Assign-licenses-to-population.md

 # Assign licenses overview

 >[!Important]
->This article is for the legacy Workplace Analytics app and does not reflect current capabilities in advanced insights from Viva Insights.
-[Access current documentation for advanced insights](../advanced/introduction-to-advanced-insights.md).
+>This article is for the legacy Workplace Analytics app and does not reflect functionality available on the updated Viiva Insights platform.
+Access current documentation for Viva Insights advanced insights here: [documentation for advanced insights](../advanced/introduction-to-advanced-insights.md).

 The following describes who does what to assign licenses to users for Microsoft Viva Insights.